SergeyMi37/SSH-for-IRIS-container/README.md

 2188/tcp, 54773/tcp,
 0.0.0.0:41022->22/tcp, 0.0.0.0:41773->1972/tcp, 0.0.0.0:42773->52773/tcp, 0.0.0.0:49716->53773/tcp
 ```
-and see the assigned_port for port 22 in container (here it'S 41022)
+and see the assigned_port for port 22 in container (here it's 41022).
-next you connect with PuTTY to server:asigned_port
+Next you connect with PuTTY over SSH to server:assigned_port
-log in as **irisowner** + the PW yoou assigned and you are in your container.
+Log in as **irisowner** + the PW of your choice and you are in your container.

-this is identic as with **docker-compose exec iris sh**  in a local docker instance
+This is similar as with **docker-compose exec iris sh**  in a local docker instance.

 ### Example:
 ```